lethang7794/devops-book/chap-04.md

 You can:

 - create your own build system from ad-hoc scripts, duct tape & glue.
-- or use an off-the-shelft build system.
+- or use an off-the-shelf build system.

-There are many off-the-sheft build systems out there:
+There are many off-the-shelf build systems out there:

-- Some were originially designed for use with a specific programming language, framework. e.g
+- Some were originally designed for use with a specific programming language, framework. e.g
   - Rake for Ruby
   - Gradle, Mavan for Java
   - SBT for Scale
   - NPM for JavaScript (Node.js)
 - Some are language agnostic:
-  - Make: grandday of all build systems.
+  - Make: granddad of all build systems.
   - Bazel: fast, scalable, multi-language and extensible build system.

 > [!TIP]